zhoushengisnoob/OpenDeepClustering/docs/benchmarks/current-baseline.md

 Known semantic defects in that baseline were: auxiliary targets computed independently inside each mini-batch; one tolerance parameter reused for KMeans and training; no DEC label-change stop rule; and IDEC computing `cluster_loss + gamma * reconstruction_loss` rather than the published `reconstruction_loss + gamma * cluster_loss`.
 The numbers therefore must not be used as the v0.2 correctness oracle.

-The authoritative replacement is the JSON artifact produced by the reference YAML files in `configs/benchmarks`.
-It records all seeds, mean±standard deviation, environment, commit SHA and stopping state.
-Until those five-seed GPU runs are completed, the reference result is intentionally marked pending.
+The authoritative replacement is the five-seed result in `mnist-reference-2026-09-15.md`, produced by the reference YAML files in `configs/benchmarks`.
+It records mean±standard deviation, environment, commit SHA, data checksums and stopping state; full per-seed JSON remains on the GPU server.

 For comparison, the original DEC paper reports 84.30% MNIST ACC.
 The IDEC paper's common setup reports 86.55% for DEC and 88.06% ACC/86.72% NMI for IDEC.
 Differences in framework, stochastic optimization and the original DEC annealing parameter are tracked as reproduction variables rather than silently tuned against labels.